Chair: Teresa M. Cooney

 Richard H. Anderson, PhD, University of Oregon

-Sociology is the scientific study of groups, social process and behavior.
-The major in sociology is designed to familiarize students with these areas through an understanding of theory, methods and statistical procedures employed within them.
+Sociology is the scientific study of groups, social processes, social institutions and behavior.
+The major in sociology is designed to familiarize students with these areas through an understanding of theory, methods and data analytic procedures employed within them.
 Three certificate options at the undergraduate level allow students interested in gaining concentrated study in a sub-area of sociology to do so.
 They include: Criminology; Families and Social Welfare; and Sociology of Health and Medicine.
 All students majoring in sociology, regardless of whether they pursue a certificate (or multiple certificates), develop a strong foundation in the basics of the discipline, including the use of qualitative and quantitative research methodologies and theory.

 The major prepares students for either graduate study or the pursuit of a career immediately upon completion of the BA degree.
 The required Senior Capstone course is a critical resource in preparing for either option.
 Graduates with a Sociology BA are employed in a variety of professional areas, including the criminal justice system, education, health and social services, and with state and local government agencies.